 Connor Long is a global advocate, athlete, actor & speaker.

 He has been recognized by national & international advocacy organizations for his life-long work on behalf of people with differing abilities, whether physical or intellectual.
 He has received awards from the National Down Syndrome Society, the Council for Exceptional Children, the Global Down Syndrome Foundation, the John Lynch Foundation, the Anna & John J. Sie Foundation, and The Arc of the United States.
-He currently serves as a congressional intern in Boulder.
+In 2019, served as a congressional intern in the Boulder district office.